Actyx/Actyx/web/developer.actyx.com/blog/2021-04-29-partial-connectivity-ux.md

 Since Oleg will depend on the information, the ERP system is in this case the point of collaboration between Eva and Oleg.
 There are many ways to implement this, but we need to keep in mind that Eva has other priorities as well, so we need to find a solution that minimises her effort spent on information transfer.

-The easiest and most intuitive solution is to make sure that the information has reached the ERP system before Michael has picked up the pallet;
+The easiest and most intuitive solution is to make sure that the information has reached the ERP system before Michael picks up the pallet;
 in fact, Eva could forget about this whole duty even earlier if the information was transferred before she created the transport order.
-So from Eva’s perspective the workflow is as follows:
+So from Eva’s perspective the desired workflow is as follows:

 - notice that a new pallet is full according to the packaging schema
 - log finished goods using the PDA terminal